akullpp/awesome-java/CONTRIBUTING.md

 - **Push to master** - When `CONTRIBUTE_README.md` or scripts are updated
 - **Manual trigger** - Can be triggered manually from the Actions tab

-The workflow requires a GitHub Personal Access Token (PAT) stored as `GITHUB_TOKEN` in repository secrets to fetch repository statistics.
+The workflow requires a GitHub Personal Access Token (PAT) stored as `PAT` in repository secrets to fetch repository statistics.

 ### File Structure